zhaofengli/nixos-riscv64/README.md

 Alternatively, you can also install NixOS manually onto the NVMe drive using the SD image.
 If you choose to go the manual route, include `nixos/unmatched.nix` from this repo in your configuration.

+## StarFive VisionFive

+Include `nixos/visionfive.nix` from this repo in your configuration.

 ## References

 - https://github.com/carlosedp/riscv-bringup/tree/master/unmatched